Get

 Some dogs bark when they are in pain.
 This is usually due to more intense pain that can occur if they have been touched in a very sensitive area.
 It can also happen during painful movements or if they have been hurt during play or in an interaction with another animal.

 A bark of pain is typically a high-pitched yelp accompanied by a look of worry, concern, or even defensiveness if they are trying to get the cause of the pain away from them.
-If your dog is yelping in pain when they are being petted or even if they are anticipating being touched, you need to reach out to your veterinarian right away to get to the bottom of it.
+If you suspect your dog is yelping in pain when they are being petted or even if they are anticipating being touched, you need to reach out to your veterinarian right away to get to the bottom of it.

 boston terrier puppy lays on an armchair with a sad expression on his face